 There is a special law in New Hampshire designed to protect any adult against domestic violence.
-The law is RSA 173-B. Additionally, minors can petition the court for restraining orders against persons whom they are currently or formerly involved in a romantic relationship with, regardless of whether or not the relationship was sexually consummated.
+The law is RSA 173-B. Additionally, minors can petition the court for restraining orders against persons with whom they are currently or formerly involved in a romantic relationship, regardless of whether or not the relationship was sexually consummated.

-To use the law, you do not have to be married to, or ever have lived with the person who abused you.
-The law protects you from abuse by current or former sexual or intimate partners as well as past or present household or family members.
-You do not have to file for a divorce; you do not need a lawyer; and you do not have to pay any court fees.
+To use the law, you do not have to be married to or ever have lived with the person who abused you.
+The law protects you from abuse by current or former sexual or intimate partners and past or present household or family members.
+You do not have to file for a divorce; you do not need a lawyer, and you do not have to pay any court fees.

 The court can give you emergency protective orders if you can show that you are in immediate danger of being abused.
-The court may issue immediate orders, directing the abusive individual not to abuse you and not to have any contact with you, enter your residence, place of employment or school.
+The court may issue immediate orders directing the abusive individual not to abuse you and not to have any contact with you or enter your residence, place of employment, or school.
 The court may also grant you temporary custody of your children.
 These orders may be issued the same day you file your papers and will become effective as soon as the police give (serve) a copy of them to the abusive person.
 These orders will be in effect throughout the State of New Hampshire.
-(Also, the State of New Hampshire honors restraining orders issued from other states.)
+(Also, the State of New Hampshire honors restraining orders from other states.)

 The abusive person will be directed to turn over to the police any deadly weapons he/she used to threaten or harm you.

-Copies of these emergency orders will be sent by the court to the police department for service to the abuser.
+The court will send copies of these emergency orders to the police department to serve the abuser.

 If you need a protective order and the court is closed, the Manchester Police will assist you in filing for an emergency order.
-The law allows you to do this so that you can seek protection from abuse when a court is closed.
+The law allows you to do this to seek protection from abuse when a court is closed.

 When this service is needed, you must contact the police.
 A police officer will assist you in filling out forms that document the abuse.
 The police officer will then call a judge on your behalf and read to the judge what you have written on the form.
-If the judge believes you are in immediate danger he or she can issue a protective order over the phone.
+If the judge believes you are in immediate danger, he or she can issue a protective order over the phone.
 The police will then attempt to serve the order on your abuser.
-However, these types of orders (telephonic orders) will only be effective, once served, until the close of the next regular session of the court.
-Then you must appear before a judge to ask for a new temporary order.
+However, these types of orders (telephonic orders) will only be effective once served until the close of the next regular court session.
+Then, you must appear before a judge to request a new temporary order.

-Once a protective order is in effect against the abusive person it is a crime, and contempt of court for this individual to violate the order.
-If the abusive person violates a protective order by committing assault, criminal trespass or another criminal act, the police must arrest and prosecute him/her.
+Once a protective order is in effect against the abusive person, it is a crime and contempt of court for this individual to violate the order.
+If the abusive person violates a protective order by committing assault, criminal trespass, or another criminal act, the police must arrest and prosecute him/her.
 It is a crime when a person is aware of a restraining order and does something the court ordered him or her not to do.
-This includes acts of harassment or any kind of retaliation.
+This includes acts of harassment or retaliation.

-In addition, you may take the abusive person back to court on a charge of contempt.
+In addition, you may take the abusive person back to court on a contempt charge.
 A contempt hearing must be held within fourteen days, and if the individual is found guilty, he/she may be fined or put in jail.

 The above entries describe emergency protective orders.
 In addition to emergency protective orders, you may ask the court to issue final orders that would continue the previously ordered conditions.
-Also, final orders can include orders granting you temporary custody of children, and orders that the abuser pay support for them (if legally responsible to do so).
-Also in a final order the judge can grant you use of any jointly owned property including your residence, household furniture and your automobile.
+Also, final orders can include orders granting you temporary custody of children and orders that the abuser pay support for them (if legally responsible for doing so).
+Also, in a final order, the judge can grant you use of any jointly owned property, including your residence, household furniture, and your automobile.

-Moreover, the judge can order the abusive individual to pay you for any out-of-pocket expenses you incurred as a result of an attack, such as hospital, doctor or dentist bills, lost wages etc.
+Moreover, the judge can order the abusive individual to pay you for any out-of-pocket expenses you incurred due to an attack, such as hospital, doctor, or dentist bills, lost wages, etc.